matthewslouismarie/neo4j/README.md

 This gives us a nice visualisation of the number of networks and the number of earthquakes for which they are the primary source.
 There are 13 networks that are the primary source for at least one earthquake.
 Some networks are the primary source for many, many earthquakes, while others are the primary source for very few earthquakes.

-### 5. Stastics about the networks
+### 5. Statistics about the networks

 Okay.
-For performance reasons, we can make the query a bit simpler and get number about the number of networks and the number of earthquakes for which they are the primary source.
+For performance reasons, we can make the query a bit simpler and get only the number of networks and the number of earthquakes for which they are the primary source.

 ```
 MATCH (n:Network)